Dr Sarah Jarvis, MBE

 • Arrange specialist travel insurance which will cover you for any medical conditions you may have.

-• Pack an eye mask, ear plugs, and lightweight nightclothes in natural, breathable fabric for when you arrive.
+Pack Handy Accessories: Pack an eye mask, ear plugs, and lightweight nightclothes in natural, breathable fabric for when you arrive.

 Sleep can be affected by a huge number of factors – temperature, noise, and light exposure.
 If you find your hotel room facing the street or right next to the lifts, you may want to speak to the hotel staff to see if you can change it.

-Check out the temperature controls in your room during your first day, and ensure the room is at a comfortable temperature when you head to bed.
+Temperature Control: Check out the temperature controls in your room during your first day, and ensure the room is at a comfortable temperature when you head to bed.
 If you’re in a hot country and don’t have air conditioning, your hotel may be able to provide a portable fan.
 Alternatively, you can request a sheet if the hotel has only provided duvets.
 If your room is on the cold side, consider changing the heat controls or having a warm shower before bed.

-If you’ve brought an eye mask with you, pop that on before you go to bed.
+Eye Masks and Ear Plugs: If you’ve brought an eye mask with you, pop that on before you go to bed.
 Bear in mind that even if your room is quiet when you go to bed, you may be disturbed by other guests or hotel staff in the morning.
 Fortunately, if you’ve followed my tips above, you’ll also have brought some earplugs which should help you get a good night's sleep.

-In many Mediterranean countries, it’s traditional not to eat until late at night.
+Eating Schedule: In many Mediterranean countries, it’s traditional not to eat until late at night.
 But if you’re prone to heartburn or indigestion, a heavy late evening meal can play havoc with your sleep.
 Consider eating earlier so you have time to digest your food properly.

-Exercise can be an excellent way of ensuring you’re tired enough to sleep well.
+Exercise and Relaxation: Exercise can be an excellent way of ensuring you’re tired enough to sleep well.
 But don’t be tempted to exercise too close to bedtime – ideally, avoid all but a gentle stroll to the restaurant for at least 3 hours before bedtime.

-Caffeine Calling?
+Utilise/Avoid Caffeine

 People use caffeine to perk themselves up for a good reason – it is well-proven to delay the onset of sleepiness.
 When you’re away on holiday, you may well find yourself lingering over your evening meal, perhaps having an extra cup of coffee to round the evening off.
 But you may also indulge in more fizzy drinks if the weather is hot.
 And many of my patients tell me that when they’re on holiday, they feel they ‘deserve’ more treats such as chocolates and chocolate desserts.